- Latin America

 In countries like France, Spain and Austria, governments recruit American college graduates under the age of 30 to work in public schools as English teaching assistants, but it is recommended that you be engaged in the TEFL certification and application process by February as applications are due during this period.
 You many also be able to interview for summer camp opportunities in Europe during the winter and spring as well.

-4. Request a Country Chart that compares salaries, benefits, hiring season and requirements for teaching English abroad in more than 50 countries around the world!
+Using our Country Chart, you can compare salaries, benefits, hiring season and requirements for teaching English abroad in more than 50 countries around the world!

 Once you are enrolled and beginning the certification process, contact International TEFL Academy's Student Affairs Department and take advantage of our lifetime Job Search Guidance.